Tripwire Guest Authors

 View all posts by Aaron Beck >

 David is a graduate of Bard College, where he received a B.A. in Political Studies.
-He is very interested in cybersecurity -- a passion he discovered while writing his senior thesis on the U.S. military’s integration of digital weapons.
-Before joining Tripwire as a Contributor Author, David worked as Editor for Information Security Buzz and the Media Coordinator at the Hannah Arendt Center for Politics and Humanities at Bard College.
-Going forward, David would like to pursue a career that balances a technical understanding of information security with his love for infosec journalism.
+He is interested in information security, a passion he first discovered while writing his senior thesis on the U.S. military’s integration of digital weapons.
+Before joining Tripwire as a Contributor Author, David worked as Editor for Information Security Buzz.
+Looking ahead, he intends to pursue a career that balances a technical understanding of information security with his love for infosec journalism.

 View all posts by David Bisson >

 Shelley Boose is the Public Relations Director for Tripwire, and possesses the unique ability to effectively facilitate the production of PR and media material from a wide variety of resources.
 Shelley has extensive professional relationships with top journalists from a wide number of publications, and with her more than fifteen years of experience in the PR game, she is an important part of Tripwire's corporate communications team.

 Shelley Boose has contributed 74 posts to The State of Security.

 Katherine Brocklehurst has been involved in product management and product marketing in network security for more than 15 years.
 Working with network security technologies, ranging from protocols to core encryption to intrusion detection and prevention to XML firewalls for web apps, she’s touched every layer in the ISO model.
 As senior product marketing manager at Tripwire, Katherine now focuses on helping enterprises secure and harden their system configurations to combat escalating threats in our highly connected world.